AckeeCZ/crudella/README.md

 ## Why Crudella

+Crudella is a service factory.
+It _creates_ your service module based on the minimal required configuration you provide.
-Assume we have an entity repository (or any other interface for REST resource, allowing us to implement CRUD operations), we cannot just bind it to express routes.
+Assume you have an entity repository (or any other CRUD interface for resource) and to make it work, you cannot simply bind it to routes, skipping through controller and service layer.
-Here are several random problems we might face:
+Here are several random problems you face in the mentioned layers:
  - User authorization
  - Request validation (this resource cannot be deleted, only some attributes can be updated etc.)
  - Data transformation (before creating or updating resource)
  - Verify that resource exists before update or delete
  - Pass custom HTTP context to the validation functions

+Crudella implements logic equivalent of the controller and the service layer.
-Crudella goes as far as possible to help you with menial repeated code, but hopefully not as far as to completely take over your application and magically orchestrate behind your back.
+It goes as far as possible to help you with menial repeated code, but hopefully not as much as to completely take over your application and magically orchestrate behind your back.

-It helps you to remove lot of boilerplate code, allowing you to test the parts of your application that matter instead of writing lengthy integration tests for boring CRUD and helps you decouple manipulation with the storage (database repository) from business logic (validation, authorization etc.), leading to more organized code.
+Crudella helps you in various ways:
+ - Remove lot of boilerplate code: This not only saves you work, but also gives you space to focus on the non-generic code.
+ - Simplifies testing: Don't waste your time on running lengthy integration tests for boring CRUD over and over again.
+Test business logic, not boilerplate.
+ - Separation of concerns: Do not mix your service logic with validation or authorization.
+Crudella encourages you to decouple your service logic from client validation and orchestrates the calls for you.

 ## Usage